GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 - To add Shibboleth to an existing Gluu Server deployment, follow [these instructions](../operation/faq.md/#adding-passportjs-andor-shibboleth-idp-post-installation).

+In addition, the target application should support SAML.
+If the app doesn't alread support SAML, see the section below about [SAML SP software](#saml-sp).

 ## Trust Relationship Requirements
 In the Gluu Server, the SAML IDP's SSO configuration is called a Trust Relationship (TR).
 Trust must be pre-established between the Gluu Server and each target SP.